trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 **Note:** At least 1 instance required.

-For minimum TAP installation combined with `compute-master` role.
+For a minimum TAP installation, combined with `compute-master` role.

-For production environments minimum 3 instances recommended that shall be separated from `compute-*` roles.
+For production environments with minimum 3 instances, recommended that shall be separated from `compute-*` roles.

 Optimal production-grade configurations contain odd number of machines with this role (2N + 1).